Points of Departure between Intelligence and Evidence

 Tips on Converting Intelligence into Evidence

 It is very important to be able to convert intelligence into evidence.
 This is especially so where intelligence is used to resolve a crime.
-The process of converting intelligence into evidence is neither simple, straightforward nor clear cut.
-Converting intelligence to evidence mainly works for tactical intelligence which is for immediate operative use.
+The process of conversion is neither simple, straightforward nor clear cut.
+It mainly works for tactical intelligence which is for immediate operative use.
 Below are some of the methods that have been employed to convert intelligence into evidence:

 1. Anticipative Criminal Investigation